ilan-segal/voxel-engine/docs/chunk_file_format.md

 `{dimension_id}_{chunk_x}_{chunk_y}_{chunk_z}.chunkdata`

 A breakdown of this format:
-- `dimension_id` is any string of legal characters *except for the underscore (`_`)*.
-This field is a future-proofing measure in the game features multiple dimensions in a future version.
+- `dimension_id` is any string of characters which can be used in a file name.
+This field is a future-proofing measure, allowing the game to support multiple dimensions in a future version.
   - **Note:** There is currently only one supported dimension (the "overworld").
 This dimension has the identifier `overworld`, **and that is the only legal value of `dimension_id` at this time.**
 - Each of `chunk_x`, `chunk_y` and `chunk_z` is any combination of digits 0-9, potentially preceded by a dash (`-`) to indicate a negative integer.
 These fields define to the position of the chunk in the world.